Try a sample application on your own cluster

 helm install optlive-showcase-app oci://registry.stormforge.io/examples/optlive-showcase-app

-And that’s it.
-Now that a workload (the Showcase app) is on the cluster, the Agent can start collecting metrics on it.
+Now that your cluster has a workload (the Showcase app) and the StormForge Agent installed, the Agent can start collecting metrics on the workload.

 Within the first two minutes